saberamini/HadoopSetup/README.md

 > sudo reboot

+Log in with your username and password.

-Check to make sure Java is installed:
+Open a terminal and check to make sure Java is installed:

 > java -version